dimabarbul/wiremock-openapi-validation-extension/README.md

 - /home/wiremock/openapi.yaml
 - /home/wiremock/openapi.yml

-OpenAPI file that is used by the extension is written to stdout.

 If file cannot be found, an exception is thrown, so the application won't start.

 ### Allow Invalid OpenAPI File